Frequently Asked Questions

 What’s the reason for the Evil Eye/I design?

 The evil eye is an ancient protection amulet, able to reflect malicious thoughts/gazes back onto the initial sender.
 The word, I, serves as a reminder of who is ultimately in control of your life path; YOU.
-Putting an eye and an I together in the shape of an eye increases the power and importance of both symbols in your routine practice.
+Putting an eye and an I together increases the power and importance of both symbols in your routine practice.

 Why isn’t the design blackened like most hand-stamped jewelry?